 Business Planning; Retirement Planning;

-Cash Flow Forecasting; v Risk Management;
+Cash Flow Forecasting; Risk Management;

-Trust and Estate Planning; v Charitable Giving;

-¥ Financial Reporting; × Distribution Planning;
+Financial Reporting; Charitable Giving;

-÷ Investment Consulting Tax Planning; and
+Investment Consulting Distribution Planning; and

-Insurance Planning; Manager Due Diligence.
+Limited Tax Planning Manager Due Diligence.

 In performing these services, Brightwater is not required to verify any information received from the client or from the client's other professionals (e.g., attorneys, accountants, etc.,) and is expressly authorized to rely on such information.
 Brightwater recommends certain clients engage the Firm for additional related services and/or other professionals to implement its recommendations.
 Clients are advised that a conflict of interest exists for the Firm to recommend that clients engage Brightwater or its affiliates to provide (or continue to provide) additional services for compensation, including investment management services.
 Clients retain absolute discretion over all decisions regarding implementation and are under no obligation to act upon any of the recommendations made by Brightwater.
 Clients are advised that it remains their responsibility to promptly notify the Firm of any change in their financial situation or investment objectives for the purpose of reviewing, evaluating or revising Brightwater's recommendations and/or services.